christos-partasidis/bachelor-thesis-3d-reconstruction-evaluation-pipeline/README.md

 # vrg_colmap_reconstruction_evaluation
-# This is a repository to automate the process of evaluating the image poses created
-# while reconstructing using colmap
+This is a repository to automate the process of evaluating the image poses created while reconstructing using colmap.